Anclagen-Quackers/quackrecruitment/README.md

 ### Content and Logos

-The content, images, and Quack Recruitment logos included in this project are proprietary assets and are not licensed for reuse or redistribution.
+The content, images, and Quack Recruitment & Training logos included in this project are proprietary assets and are not licensed for reuse or redistribution.
 These assets are the property of Quack Group and/or its affiliates and are provided in this repository for reference purposes only.